Feynman Integral Reduction without Integration-By-Parts

 \subsection{The reducible sectors}

-We now turn to the case where $\det(\bm{Z}) = 0\,$, which corresponds to reducible sectors.
-Noting that the Gram matrix $\boldsymbol{Z}$ is singular in this case, it implies that the degrees of freedom in the polynomial $\mathcal{F}$ are less than the number of variables.
+We now turn to the case where $\det(\bm{Z}) = 0\,$, which corresponds to reducible sectors according to the discussions in Sec.~\ref{sec:single}.
+Note that this criterion is equivalent to those found in earlier literatures \cite{Denner:2005nn}.
+The Gram matrix $\boldsymbol{Z}$ is singular in this case, and it implies that the degrees of freedom in the polynomial $\mathcal{F}$ are less than the number of variables.
 In another words, we can find a vector $\bm{\xi} = (\xi_1,\cdots,\xi_n)$ with $\xi_l = 1$, such that

 The vector $\bm{\xi}$ is in the kernel of $\bm{Z}$, i.e., $\bm{Z} \bm{\xi} = \bm{0}$.